 My Story

 My health journey began in elementary school when I ate too much junk food one day and got sick.
-It was then that I realized, “hey, food can really impact how you feel,” and I didn’t want to get sick again.
+It was then that I realized, “hey, food can really impact how I feel,” and I didn’t want to get sick again.

 Once I began researching nutrition, I was fascinated, and I’ve never stopped.
 I started with a persuasive research paper in the 6th grade about the negative impact soda has on our health, and over the years expanded to sports performance, digestive health, thyroid function, fertility, autoimmune conditions, mental health, essential nutrients, weight loss, postpartum nutrition, and more.
-Eighteen years later, I even continue to research sugar!

 But sometimes, even competing thoughts made it impossible to make a simple decision around food.
 I was at a point where I was becoming afraid of real food, foods that might fit into one “camp” like veganism, but not another like paleo.
 I was so consumed by trying to eat the “right” things for ultimate health and weight loss that I was further from both than ever before.
-I was cold, hungry and tired all the time; my digestion wasn’t regular, my IBS symptoms were horrendous, I had little energy and mental capacity for socializing, and I wasn’t able to enjoy the things I loved to do because I simply wasn’t giving my body enough fuel or essential nutrients.
+I was cold, hungry and tired all the time; my digestion wasn’t regular, my IBS symptoms were horrendous, I had little energy and mental capacity for socializing, and I wasn’t able to enjoy the things I loved to do because I simply wasn’t giving my body enough fuel or essential nutrients to do them.

 Fortunately, when I found Jesus, I also found food freedom.
 He helped me realize I was going down a path of disordered eating.
 I don’t consider myself a perfectionist, but looking back I believe I was on my way to developing orthorexia (and giving myself more health problems because of it).
 You can read that story here.